Sequence-to-Sequence Algorithm - Amazon SageMaker AI

 EC2 Instance Recommendation for the Sequence-to-Sequence Algorithm

-The Amazon SageMaker seq2seq algorithm only supports on GPU instance types and can only train on a single machine.
+The Amazon SageMaker AI seq2seq algorithm only supports on GPU instance types and can only train on a single machine.
 However, you can use instances with multiple GPUs.
 The seq2seq algorithm supports P2, P3, G4dn, and G5 GPU instance families.

 Sequence-to-Sequence Sample Notebooks